Tax-Free Like-Kind Exchanges Of Property (§1031 Exchanges)

 In seeking a nontaxable exchange property, the taxpayer may find it difficult to find suitable property for an exchange.
 Tax law permits deferred exchanges subject to strict time limits.

-An exchange will not be considered like-kind unless the following requirements are met:
+An deferred exchange is not considered like-kind unless these requirements are met:

-Note that the durations of the identification period and the exchange period are absolutes: they are not extended if they end on a holiday or a weekend.
+Note that the durations of the identification period and the exchange period are absolutes: the time is not extended by holidays or weekends.

 However, a deferred exchange only qualifies as a nontaxable exchange if the buyer receives no security or right to payment before receiving the property.
 There are certain exceptions, however, to the security arrangement.
 The transferor may receive a mortgage, deed of trust, or other type of security interest in the property, or even a third-party guaranty, such as a standby letter of credit.
 The transferee may also fund a qualified escrow account or trust to guarantee performance.

-A qualified intermediary (QI) can also be used to effect a deferred exchange through an agreement with the taxpayer to act as intermediary.
-The QI cannot be related to the taxpayer nor be a business or trust that is controlled by the taxpayer or family members.
+A qualified intermediary (QI) can also be used to effect a deferred exchange through an agreement with the taxpayer to act as an intermediary.
+The QI cannot be related to the taxpayer nor be a business or trust controlled by the taxpayer or family members.

 Avoid Accommodators Who Commingle Customer Funds

 Accommodators are not heavily regulated like financial institutions, even though they handle funds from the public.
 Some accommodators commingle the funds received from customers to invest the money.
-Consequently, if an accommodator becomes bankrupt, as a few have when the markets turned south, such as in 2008, the taxpayer may lose some or all the money.
-Another potential problem is that some accommodators may not be in compliance with tax rules, which could invalidate the §1031 exchange.
-Hence, it would behoove the taxpayer to ensure that the funds are held in segregated FDIC-insured bank accounts and that the accommodator is following tax rules.
+Consequently, if an accommodator becomes bankrupt, as a few had when the markets turned south, such as in 2008, the taxpayer may lose some or all the money.
+Another potential problem is that some accommodators may not comply with tax rules, which could invalidate the §1031 exchange.
+Hence, it would behoove the taxpayer to ensure that the funds are held in segregated FDIC-insured bank accounts and that the accommodator follows tax rules.

 Reverse Exchanges

 A reverse exchange, sometimes called a reverse-Starker exchange, is so-called because the replacement property is acquired before the relinquished property is transferred.
-For reverse exchanges, qualified exchange accommodation arrangements can be used to effect reverse exchanges in which ownership of the property is transferred to a QEAA until the exchange is completed.
+For reverse exchanges, qualified exchange accommodation arrangements can be used to effect reverse exchanges in which property ownership is transferred to a QEAA until the exchange is completed.
 The exchange accommodation titleholder (EAT), who cannot be the taxpayer or other disqualified person, is treated as the beneficial owner of the property for tax purposes.
-The EAT must own the property from acquisition until it is transferred within the 180 day period.
+The EAT must own the property from acquisition until it is transferred within the 180-day period.
 The EAT cannot be related to the taxpayer in any way and must be subject to federal income tax.

 The EAT's ownership interest must be evidenced by a qualified indicator of ownership, such as a legal title to the property, or other indicators of ownership under commercial law, such as a contract for the deed of the relinquished property.

-The relinquished property must be identified within 45 days after the transfer of the replacement property to the EAT.
-The replacement property must be transferred to the taxpayer within the earlier of 180 days after the initial transfer of the relinquished property or due date of the transferor's tax return, including extensions, and that property must be transferred from the EAT to another party within the same period.
+The relinquished property must be identified within 45 days after transferring the replacement property to the EAT.
+The replacement property must be transferred to the taxpayer within the earlier of 180 days after the initial transfer of the relinquished property or the due date of the transferor's tax return, including extensions, and that property must be transferred from the EAT to another party within the same period.

 Historical Notes